Jayavarapu-Harshitha/fashion-ecommerce/README.md

 1. Azure app service
 2. Azure Database for PostgreSQL

+Project Description:

+A mini ecommerce website where people can see various styles of dresses for all kind of ages .
+They can add their items into the cart and checkout for the payment.
+The orders section contains each an every order and the product information with the checkout option where customers can pay through Qr code scanner.

 # Docs for the Azure Web Apps Deploy action: https://github.com/Azure/webapps-deploy
 # More GitHub Actions for Azure: https://github.com/Azure/actions
 # More info on Python, GitHub Actions, and Azure App Service: https://aka.ms/python-webapps-actions